 The format for the dissertation proposal should reflect the type of study being done (quantitative, qualitative, historical, policy, etc).
 Students should discuss their particular format with their Dissertation Chair.
-Approval from the UH Committee for the Protection of Human Subjects (CPHS) is required.
-Application forms are available in the Office of Vice-President for Research/Human Subjects, 316 E-Cullen.
+There are two format options: (1) traditional five chapter; and (2) the Alternative format, described in detail below.